-These are so much fun to eat.
+- These are so much fun to eat.
 They look like cheese truffles!
-You can serve with crackers or add them to a cheese board or charcuterie platter.
-The miniature presentation always makes these a crowd favorite.
+You can serve them with crostini or add them to a cheese board or charcuterie platter.
+The miniature presentation is always a crowd-pleaser.

-- Goat cheese paired with some cream cheese makes a wonderfully creamy base for cheese balls.
+- Look for logs of plain goat cheese in the gourmet cheese section of your grocery store.
+Paired with cream cheese, it makes a wonderfully creamy base for cheese balls.

 See the recipe card for complete instructions and ingredient amounts.